wavemotion-dave/A7800DS/readme.txt

 --------------------------------------------------------------------------------
 History :
 --------------------------------------------------------------------------------
+V3.2 : 1-Feb-2022 by wavemotion-dave
+  * A 5-8% speedup across the board through a number of small optimizations in core areas.

 V3.1 : 31-Jan-2022 by wavemotion-dave
   * Now using more VRAM for bank swapping and partial DMA transfer to speed up large games.
   * Reverted part of the sound core to improve sound quality.